 Amrit Pal Singh – Graphic Designer, 3D Illustrator

-Things that trigger the “who approved this” reaction is mostly to do with poor quality of design, especially color choices and typography.
-I have also had a similar reaction to messaging as well – sometimes it is off or inappropriate.
+Things that trigger the “who approved this” reaction mostly have to do with poor quality of design, especially color choices and typography.
+I have also had a similar reaction to messaging as well – sometimes, it is off or inappropriate.
 Apart from that, clumsy errors or lack of attention to detail also makes me wonder who approved the design.

 Tanya Myroniuk – UI/UX Designer